Jaclo Faucets Review & Rating Updated: May 24, 2025

 "Residential Warranty: This warranty is extended to original consumer purchasers only. … The product (including the finish on the product but excluding any custom finishes and any installation hardware not supplied by JACLO) is warranted to be free from defects in material or workmanship under normal use and service for the lifetime of the fixture, so long as the original consumer purchaser owns it. …"

-Unfortunately, it is not well-written.
 It makes excessive and unwise use of the word "void", a common beginner mistake.
-It refers to finishes by their codes, not their names, something that will not sit well with the federal rule that warranties must be written in "simple and readily understood language" understandable by the average consumer.
+It refers to finishes by their codes, not their names, something that will not sit well with the federal rule that warranties must be written in "simple and readily understood language" (Understood by the average consumer, not just the average lawyer.)
 (16 CFR § 701.3(a)) And, it includes a fair amount of unnecessary verbiage.

 Warranty Designation